-Our risk management process includes the definition by the board of directors of the accepted risk levels, the monitoring by responsible officers of the Bank's compliance with such levels, the issuance of regular reports for the Risk Management Committee, the follow up of alerts and the application of action plans in connection with such alerts.
-In addition, our risk management process also defines the guidelines for the development of stress tests, which commenced in 2013 based on an action plan approved by the Risk Management Committee.
+Our risk management process includes the setting of acceptable risk levels by the board of directors, monitoring of the Bank's compliance with such levels by responsible officers, the issuance of regular reports for the Risk Management Committee, the follow up on alerts and the application of action plans in connection with such alerts and the guidelines for the development of stress tests, which commenced in 2013 based on an action plan approved by the Risk Management Committee.

 The development of the stress test program was established and planned.
-The process includes documenting and formalizing the program, including the persons in charge of carrying it out, the frequency of testing and the validation of the system.
-It also provides for the development of a contingency plan based on the test results.
+The process includes documenting and formalizing the program, including selecting the persons in charge of carrying out the program, the frequency of testing and validation of the system.
+It also contemplates the contingency plan based on test results.
 The Risk Management Committee leads and coordinates these tasks.